zombiemaker/learning-path-full-stack-cloud-native-software-developer/README.md

 ![JavaScript Ubiquity](docs/images/javascript-ubiquity.png)

-As you can see, you can get **A LOT OF MILEAGE** from learning to develop applications using JavaScript and the JavaScript / Wasm Virtual Machine that run everywhere throughout the entire technology stack and across the entire n-tiers of compute resources.
+As you can see, you can get **A LOT OF MILEAGE** from learning to develop applications using JavaScript.
+A key enabler that makes this possible is the ubiquity of the JavaScript / Wasm Virtual Machine (e.g., Google V8) that runs everywhere throughout the entire technology stack and across the entire n-tiers of compute resources.

 ## Learning Path